 In 2006, following a strategic planning process, the board hired John Russell as its first professional executive director and CEO.
 Under his leadership, the Montford Park Players now performs a 26-week summer season of between five and six productions, plus a Winter Season, and now entertains more than 12,000 patrons a year, all while ranking among the top three outdoor theatres in North Carolina.

 The actors and technicians of the Montford Park Players are all volunteers.
 In any given year, about two hundred people donate their time, talent, and expertise to our productions.
 And our membership includes all sorts of people: from young students to retired professors, auto mechanics to librarians, homemakers, news editors, artists and attorneys.
 We encourage participation by people of all ages and backgrounds and celebrate our diversity.
 What we all hold in common is a love of Shakespeare and a delight in presenting his plays to our friends and neighbors in Western North Carolina.

 We also provide a vehicle by which persons new to the theatre community can learn, grow, and flourish.
 Many of our members have continued their involvement in community theatre after an initial experience with the Montford Park Players.
 All of us have gained in knowledge and experience, formed new friendships and reaffirmed old ones, and helped to make each production greater than the sum of its parts.

 Our support comes from audience donations, playbill advertisements, and various contributions of funds, services, and materials from local businesses and patrons.
 We are a non-profit corporation under Section 501 (c) (3) of the Internal Revenue Code, and as such all contributions are tax-deductible.

-Further, we are especially grateful to the Montford Community Center and to the Asheville Department of Parks, Recreation, and Public Facilities, who have provided a great measure of physical and logistical support throughout our existence.
+Further, we are especially grateful to the Tempie Avery Montford Community Center and to the Asheville Department of Parks and Recreation, who have provided a great measure of physical and logistical support throughout our existence.